rabbitmq/rabbitmq-website/docs/oauth2-examples-entra-id/index.md

 ## Configure Custom Signing Keys

 Creating a signing key for the application is optional.
 If a custom key is created, RabbitMQ must be configured accordingly.
-In the example below, replace `{Application(client) ID}` with the actual *Application(client) ID*.
+In the following example, replace `{Application(client) ID}` with the actual *Application(client) ID*.

-Without this bit of configuration, the standard `jwks_uri` endpoint will not include the custom signing key and therefore RabbitMQ will not find the necessary signing key to validate the token's signature.

 ```ini
 auth_oauth2.discovery_endpoint_params.appid = {Application(client) ID}
 ```

+Without this bit of configuration, the standard `jwks_uri` endpoint will not include the custom signing key and therefore RabbitMQ will not find the necessary signing key to validate the token's signature.

 For more information, check out Microsoft Entra documentation about [configuring custom signing keys](https://learn.microsoft.com/en-us/entra/identity-platform/jwt-claims-customization#validate-token-signing-key).